 According to totalfood.com, restaurant reservations increase 433% on Valentine's day compared to the same day of the week before or after February 14th.
 Most people make their reservations between January 30th and 14th, so you need to advertise your promotions and get people talking well before that first week of February.

 While preparing your Valentine's day restaurant promotions, be sure to use a variety of marketing tactics.
 Put offers on Groupon, print ads to put up in nearby salons or companies in your neighborhood, and of course, advertise or post frequently on social media.
 Ensure that your restaurant and staff are ready to handle these promotions too.
-Your POS system should easily allow you to setup special offers, with limited-time promotions.
+Your POS system should easily allow you to setup special offers, with limited-time promotions and your restaurant loyalty programs.

 Use the love fever to increase your restaurant’s income but deliver a spectacular romantic dinner that will result in long-term customers.
 With unique and playful ideas, you can stand apart from other restaurants that give the standard Valentine's day dining experience.